buoyancy99/diffusion-forcing/README.md

 }
 ```

-### Transformer Implmentation
+### 3D-UNet & Temporal Attention Implmentation

-An amazing MIT undergrad [Kiwhan Song](https://www.linkedin.com/in/kiwhan-song/) working with us reimplemented diffusion forcing with 3D-unet & transformer at [this repo](https://github.com/kwsong0113/diffusion-forcing-transformer).
+An amazing MIT undergrad [Kiwhan Song](https://www.linkedin.com/in/kiwhan-song/) working with us reimplemented diffusion forcing with 3D-unet & temporal attention at [this repo](https://github.com/kwsong0113/diffusion-forcing-transformer).
 We observe much better results with this improved architecture specialized for video generation, although our paper is exclusively using this repo's non transformer implementation.

+# Project Instructions

-# Setup
+## Setup

 Create conda environment: